muratk3n/thirdwave/en/README.md

 ---

-He is also "openly-Christian", in Holywood. .Another miracle.
+He is also "openly-Christian", in Holywood.
+Another miracle.

 ---